sgkhusal/42-GNL/README.md

 call get_next_line once on 3, once on 4, once again on 3 then once on 5 etc. without losing the reading thread on each of the descriptors.

+For more information about this project see [Get Next Line.pdf](https://github.com/sgkhusal/GNL/blob/main/Get%20Next%20Line.pdf)

 ## Index

 - [gnl:](https://github.com/sgkhusal/GNL/tree/main/gnl) code developed for the project